See Matthew Mole, The Kiffness, Fintry and more live at Café Roux this month

 - Should a couple apply, the spouse will automatically be included in the application and will not have to submit as an individual.

-While the proposed changes have generally caused widespread panic amongst foreign nationals, some advantages have also been highlighted, the most prominent relating to the rising issue of child trafficking.
+While the changes generally caused widespread panic amongst foreign nationals, some advantages have also been highlighted, the most prominent relating to the rising issue of child trafficking.
 The changes will reportedly uphold stricter requirements for children travelling without their biological parents.
 Furthermore, adults travelling with children who are not their own will need affidavits from parents to grant permission for the children to travel.

 To stay up to date, follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s going down in and around the Mother City!